-Gary is Chairman of Ridley Corporation Ltd, Executive Director of Ariadne Australia Ltd, and a director of several public companies including Premier Investments Limited and The Straits Trading Company Ltd. Gary was recently appointed as a Commissioner of the Australian Rugby League Commission and as a non-executive Director of Ardent Leisure Limited.
-He is also a Director of the Victor Chang Cardiac Research Institute.
+Gary is Chairman of Ridley Corporation Ltd and Ardent Leisure Group Ltd, Executive Director of Ariadne Australia Ltd, and a director of several public companies including Thorney Opportunities Limited and The Straits Trading Company Ltd. Gary is also a Commissioner of the Australian Rugby League Commission and a Director of the Victor Chang Cardiac Research Institute.

 Gary has authored numerous articles on a variety of legal and commercial topics.